-The Connection of Silence and Solitude
+The Connection between Silence and Solitude

 A close friend of mine and I were discussing how disconnected many of us are in the so-called “connected” world today.

 Over time, personal possessions, social amenities, and scientific knowledge have increased tremendously.
 However, somehow the world today is suffering from an epidemic of depression, anxiety, and distress.

 Numbers don’t lie — year after year, these statistics continue to worsen and paint a progressively bleaker picture of our reality.